Profile | Essays | Contact

 Los Angeles, California

-The firm's recent and current projects of significance include the $48 Million restoration of the 1929 Wilshire Boulevard Temple, the $60 Million renovation and expansion of the 1200 seat John Anson Ford Amphitheatre for the County of Los Angeles; master plans for Oakwood School, the American Film Institute, and Mountain Winery concert venue; new concessions and retail buildings at Dodger Stadium; the renovation and reinvention of seven former Howard Hughes buildings for creative office space at Hercules Campus at Playa Vista; and the ongoing transformation of Grand Central Market.
+The firm's recent and current projects of significance include the $48 Million restoration of the 1929 Wilshire Boulevard Temple, the $70 Million renovation and expansion of the 1200 seat John Anson Ford Amphitheatre for the County of Los Angeles; master plans for Oakwood School, and the American Film Institute; new concessions and retail buildings at Dodger Stadium; the renovation and reinvention of seven former Howard Hughes buildings for creative office space at Hercules Campus at Playa Vista; the ongoing transformation of Grand Central Market and a new pedestrian bridge for Oakwood School.

 The firm's arts and culture projects include a transformation of the UCSB Art Museum, the creation of the Boone Gallery for The Huntington, and a theatre for the National Center for the Preservation of Democracy, as well as an interpretive park for Friends of Ballona and a train shed for Travel Town in Griffith Park.
-The firm is also responsible for the design of educational facilities including buildings at Occidental, Whittier, Pitzer and Scripps Colleges.
+The firm is also responsible for the design of educational facilities including buildings at Occidental, Whittier, Pitzer and Scripps Colleges, and Oakwood School.

-Ms. Levin is a Fellow of the American Institute of Architects and the AIA / Los Angeles selected her to receive the 2010 Gold Medal, which is the highest honor it can bestow on an individual.
+Ms. Levin is a Fellow of the American Institute of Architects.
+AIA / Los Angeles selected her to receive the 2010 Gold Medal, which is the highest honor it can bestow on an individual.

 Education | Arts & Culture | Civic & Social | Urban Revitalization